bibbox/app-dbninja/INSTALL-APP.md

 ## DBNinja Installation Instructions

 ##
-During the installation enter the DBNinja container and look for the 5 digits number
+During the installation enter the DBNinja container and look for the 5 digits number, to prove your admin capabilities and access to the server.

 * login to you VM
 * sudo docker ps